Five myths about the Honduran caravan debunked

 MYTH 1: It's being funded by Democrats.

-Trump said at a campaign rally on Thursday that "a lot of money has been passing to people" traveling north from Honduras.
-A Republican from Florida, Rep. Matt Gaetz shared a short video that Trump later promoted of migrants being given cash and suggested that they were being funded by left-leaning activist and investor George Soros.
+President Donald Trump said at a campaign rally on Thursday that "a lot of money has been passing to people" traveling north from Honduras.
+A Republican from Florida, Rep. Matt Gaetz, shared a short video that Trump later promoted of migrants being given cash and suggested that they were being funded by left-leaning activist and investor George Soros.

 No, migrants aren't coming to the U.S. to vote for DemocratsOct.
 19, 201807:52